 Counting cards in blackjack is basically a method for gaining information.
-Keeping track of the cards that have been dealt allows the player to make better informed decisions.
+Keeping track of the cards that have been dealt with allows the player to make better-informed decisions.
 This is comparable to most forms of investing.
 The investor who possesses the best information has a greater likelihood of making a profit.

 So too with binary options trading does information play an important role in whether an instrument expires in the money or out of the money.
 For example, suppose you’re considering a simple up-down contract with gold as the underlying asset.
 You strongly suspect the Federal Reserve is about to announce a new round of “quantitative easing,” a monetary policy to expand the money supply.
 Unlike many other traders involved with binary options, you realize the money supply and the price of gold are directly correlated.
 Expand the former and the latter generally rises.